 The main gameplay of Snowboard Kids 2 remains the same from the original.
 Four racers race from the top of the course to the bottom.
 During the race, the racers can perform tricks and collect coins on course to acquire power-ups to use against their opponents.
 A lap is completed when the racer reaches the bottom of the course and goes through the gate to the lift.
 The racer is then lifted back at the top of the course to begin the next lap.
 The first race who reaches the bottom of the course on the final lap wins the race.

 New to Snowboard Kids 2 and tied in with the game's story, boss battles pit one racer against the boss racer down the course.
-The goal in a boss battle is to deplete the boss's health before the boss reaches the bottom of the course.
+The goal in boss battles is to deplete the boss's health before the boss reaches the bottom of the course.
 Power-ups are scattered throughout the race course to assist the player battle and defeat the boss.

 - The special trick system is replaced by a more generic system in which the player determines how many tricks they are able to do in the air.
 There are no longer are special inputs needed to execute multiple spins.